raspberrypilearning/comic-character/en/step_2.md

 --- /task ---

 **Click Run**
-+ The Copyright message will be shown at the bottom (footer) of your web page.
++ The Copyright message will be shown at the bottom (footer) of your webpage.

 **Notice:** there is no date shown yet.